OpenSpace/OpenSpace/support/types/README.md

 ## Review Checklist

-Before submitting a schema, verify:
+Before submitting a schema, ensure the following:

   - Top-level contains only: `topicId`, `topicPayload`, `data`
   - `additionalProperties: false` is set on all objects